1944 Norman Naval Air Station Zoomers football team

 The 1944 Norman Naval Air Station Zoomers football team represented the Naval Air Station Norman during the 1944 college football season.
 The station was located in Norman, Oklahoma.
-The team compiled a 6–0 record, outscored opponents by a total of 144 to 40, and was ranked No. 13 in the final AP Poll.
+The team compiled a 6–0 record, outscored opponents by a total of 144 to 40, and was ranked No. 13 in the final AP poll.
 The team won games against major college teams, Oklahoma, Arkansas, and Oklahoma A&M. Lt.
 Commander John Gregg was the team's coach.

+In the final Litkenhous Ratings, Norman ranked 22nd among the nation's college and service teams and third out of 28 United States Navy teams with a rating of 101.3.

 Schedule

 Rankings

 The AP released their first rankings on October 9.
 The Zoomers entered the rankings on November 6.